Wild and Cultimated Mushrooms in Zimbabwe - Pindula

 Wild Mushrooms

-- Dindindi (English name Boletus) - Found mostly in Manicaland, this mushroom grows in Pine tree areas.
+- Dindindi (English name Boletus Edulis) - Found mostly in Manicaland, this mushroom grows in Pine tree areas.
+It has a spongy layer of pores rather than gills underneath the cap.
+Peaks of abundance occur at the beginning and end of the rainy season.
+It has considerable potential for greater use, including export in dried form to Europe.

 - Nhedzi (Amanita Zambiana) - This is the most common wild mushroom in Zimbabwe found in almost all of Zimbabwe throughout the rainy season.
 It can be found in abundance at local markets and sold at the roadside by people that forage it for sale on most highways.
 The young caps of Nhedzi are hemispherical, sticky and golden-brown in the centre, fading to shiny white at the finely striated edge.
 Entire specimens display a delicate frill on the stem, and a large, ornamented, sac-like structure at the base.[1]

-- Nzeve - It is generally considered one of the tastier types of wild mushrooms in the country.
+- Nzeve (Cantharellus densifolius) - It is generally considered one of the tastier types of wild mushrooms in the country.
+[1]

+- Firifiti/Pfiripfiti (Cantharellus longisporus) Also in the chanterelles family, these mushrooms have a scarlet and yellow coloration and are most common later in the rains.[1]

+- Huvhe (Termitomyces or Termite Mushrooms) - The mushrooms grow from termite nests deep underground.
+They have a characteristic root-like extension of the stem, and hard, sometimes pointed, centre of the cap.
+They are predominantly white and mostly appear in the early rains.
+They are said to have exceptional nutritional value.
+They deteriorate quite rapidly compared to other mushrooms and must therefore be eaten only when very fresh.[1]

 - Tsvuketsvuke